-In 1991, founder of Taiwan-based Tzu Chi Foundation, Master Cheng Yen received The Magsaysay Social Leadership Award from the Philippine Ramon Magsaysay Award Foundation.
+In 1991, founder of Taiwan-based Tzu Chi Foundation, Master Cheng Yen received The Magsaysay Community Leadership Award from the Philippine Ramon Magsaysay Award Foundation.
 This is the equivalent of the Nobel Prize in Asia.
 Along with the award came a prize money of US $30,000 (worth approximately Php825,000 then) which the Master distributed to two beneficiaries - the victims of the China flooding and of the Mt.
 Pinatubo eruption.
 The award paved way to the exposure of the Master’s compassion to the Chinese community in the Philippines.

 Sulpicio Eribal Jr. spent most of his life angry.
 But because of Tzu Chi, he was able to open his heart and unload his emotional baggage.
 He discovere...

 Michael Maneja’s family is one of over 1,000 affected by Tropical Storm Urduja who received cash assistance from Tzu Chi Foundation.
 Michael used the ...

 Richard Lafuerta and Remy Alayon are among those displaced when a 6.5-magnitude earthquake struck central Leyte in July 2017.
 In September, they were ...

 Although caught up with the ongoing cash-for-work cleanup drive at its own temporary housing village in Barangay Liloan, The Great Love City, Tzu Chi ...